"Let me have the straight tip and you won't be a loser" [SILV]

 - Download and print the Summary of Weekend Events from bsiweekend.com (and seen below), or bookmark it on your smartphone.

-- If you want to go to Otto Penzler's Mysterious Bookshop and are staying at The Yale Club or the Roosevelt the easiest, quickest and cheapest way to go is by subway.
+- If you want to go to Otto Penzler's Mysterious Bookshop and are staying at The Roosevelt Hotel, the easiest, quickest and cheapest way to go is by subway.
 From Grand Central take a 4 or 5 express train two stops to Brooklyn Bridge Station; it is a very short walk over to Otto's.
 Don't take a local (which makes 10 stops).
 The express is about five minutes.

 - Download the MYmta app from the App Store or Google Play for navigating the subway.